naneps/Schematic/README.md

 ## Key Features

 - **AI-Powered Prompt Input**: Use AI models like Gemini to generate dummy data simply by providing a prompt.
-- **Tabular Data Display**: The generated data is immediately displayed in an easy-to-read table format.
+- **Tabular & JSON Data Display**: The generated data is immediately displayed in an easy-to-read table format or as raw JSON data, giving users the flexibility to view it in both UI and code-friendly formats.
 - **Download JSON Schema**: Download the generated data in JSON schema format, making it easy to integrate with APIs and other applications.
 - **Preset Prompts**: Offers example prompts to help users get started with generating dummy data.
 - **Customizable Data**: Users can modify the structure and columns of the data to fit their specific needs.
+- **Continuous Feature Expansion**: The application is continuously evolving with new features and improvements.

 ## Technology Stack